rjregenold/timer/README.markdown

 Use this when you finish working.

 ```
-$ timer stop [NAME]
+$ timer stop NAME
 ```

 ### Cancel a timer

-Use this if you accidentally started a timer, or if you do not want to record the current timer entry.
+Use this if you accidentally started a timer, or if you do not wish to record the current timer entry.

 ```
-$ timer cancel [NAME]
+$ timer cancel NAME
 ```

 ### List active timers